jb56834/group-project-2/README.md

 - Ask how to present on non-local dashboard
 - Start with NLP sentiment analysis with estimated dates based on FB SMA

+Use NLP Analysis to

+1) Trey to see the compound scores and see whether they have evolved over time and see a link between sentiments and pedictions.
+Trading volume data

+2) use Momentum indicators to see how the perfomance has been over the last 3 years,

+3) Trading strategies on it energy index, tech index,